 The “Turtle Experiment” and the Famous Wager

 Dennis recruited people from diverse backgrounds, including many who had no prior trading experience, and then taught them his rigorous strategies.
-As a result, the experiment turned out to be a resounding success, with the “Turtles” generating millions in profits.
-Consequently, this not only validated Dennis’s belief that trading success could be taught, but it also demonstrated that such success could be replicated.
+These students, known as the “Turtles,” followed a specific set of rules regarding entry and exit points, risk management, and position sizing.
+The results of the experiment were astonishing—the “Turtles” generated millions in profits, proving Dennis’s theory that trading success could be systematically taught and replicated.

 The Lasting Legacy of Richard Dennis in Modern Trading